Skip to content

 2. Fugitive in Search

-If person legally in search and capture (escaped from prison, arrest warrant).
+If person legally in search and capture (escaped from prison, arrest warrant)

 3. Attempting to Commit Crime

-If attempting to commit crime and detention necessary to prevent it.
+If attempting to commit crime and detention necessary to prevent it

-Illegal Detention Typologies
+Illegal Detention Specialist Services

 gavel